 These contracts with ports of zero are intended for use by servers rather than clients, and enable servers to run on a dynamic port.
 Therefore, in general, your client should not rely these contracts.
 If the server is using this type of contract, you should publish the activated form of the contract, which contains the port assigned dynamically at startup.
 Your client can then access this activated version of the contract instead.

-For more detailed information on endpoint references, see Developing Artix Applications in C++, or Developing Artix Applications with JAX-RPC.
+For more detailed information on endpoint references, see Developing Artix Applications in C++.

 Accessing Artix Services